-Digital Forensics Specialist Level 2 Practical Course
+Digital Forensic Specialist Level 2 Practical Exam Preparation Course for Beginners (EnCase/Autopsy)

 This is a Digital Forensic Specialist Level 2 practical lecture for beginners, starting slowly and easily with everything from terminology to writing answers for the once-difficult subject of digital forensics.